lioarce01/agentic-context-toolkit/docs/guides/offline-online-adaptation.md

 Structured logs from `structlog` include these counts, making it easy to ship them to your observability stack.

-Continue to {doc}`integrations` to see how ACT plugs into LangChain and the bundled ReAct agent.
+Continue to {doc}`integrations` to see how ACET plugs into LangChain and the bundled ReAct agent.